sui-foundation/sui-move-intro-course/unit-two/lessons/1_working_wiith_sui_objects.md

 ## Create a Sui Object

-Creating a Sui object requires a unique ID, we use the `sui::object::new` function to create a new ID passing in the current `TxContext`.
+Creating a Sui object requires a unique ID.
+We use the `sui::object::new` function to create a new ID passing in the current `TxContext`.

 In Sui, every object must have an owner, which can be either an address, another object, or "shared".
-In our examples, we decided to make our new `transcriptObject` owned by the transaction sender, it is done using the `transfer` function of Sui framework and using `tx_context::sender` function to get the current entry call's sender's address.
+In our examples, we decided to make our new `transcriptObject` owned by the transaction sender.
+It is done using the `transfer` function of the Sui framework and using `tx_context::sender` function to get the current entry call's sender's address.

-We will discuss object owernship more in-depth in the next section.
+We will discuss object ownership more in-depth in the next section.

 ```rust
 use sui::object::{Self};